rstraubecisco/SXO-workflows/README.md

 # Kenna - Generate POC Report

-This Cisco SecureX Orchestration workflow collects a set of Kenna vulnerability statistics based on CVSSv2, CVSSv3, Scanner and Kenna Risk scores and sends a report via Email to a list of recipients.
+This Cisco XDR Automation workflow collects a set of Cisco.VM vulnerability statistics based on CVSSv2, CVSSv3, Scanner and Cisco.VM Risk scores and sends a report via Email to a list of recipients.

 Target Group: not required
 Targets: create a Target (HTTP Endpoint) with your API base URL